Masaru2/YAM2H/README.md

 This romhack aims to make Earthbound as close as possible to Mother 2 using the best sources available without making gameplay/graphical changes (Something never done before).

-And unlike other "Restoration" or "Relocalization" hacks, this project restores details that were cut from Earthbound.
+And unlike other "Restoration" or "Relocalization" hacks, this project restores details that were cut from Earthbound that most of these hackers overlooked.

 ## Origin